 with waxed paper, newspaper or drop cloth.
 Allow drips to flow freely off the sides by elevating area

 For porous surfaces, a thin sealer coat is recommended.
 Certain woods with open grains such as oak

 and walnut will allow air to escape causing bubbles.
-Follow these steps for porous fabrics or papers
+Porous fabrics or papersshould follow these steps

 as well.
 These applications require a thin coat of Glaze Coat prior to the full flood coating.
 Mix